rekhaDevs/samagragovernance.in/src/pages/team/index.md

       of the Chief Minister's flagship programmes, improving citizen delivery services, and assisting the administration on various strategy projects across multiple departments.
 Her belief that working with the government is essential for driving change on the ground brought her to Samagra.

-She currently leads the ADAPT-F&ARD team in Odisha.
+      Shailiza is the Program Coordinator of the ADAPT-F&ARD team in Odisha and manages its daily operations.
     image: /img/Shailiza.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shailiza-mayal-97a48279'
     name: Shailiza Mayal